The Ancient African Game of Wari

 Wari is a game of pure mental skill: no luck is involved.
 Only practice will allow you to reach a higher level of play.

-I have spent quite some time programming Wari in many languages and for different platforms.
-The result is a number of programs which allow you to measure your skill against the computer.
-All of these programs are free for redistribution, provided you do so without any change and without asking any fee.
+I have spent quite some time programming Wari in several languages.
+The version below allows you to measure your skill against the computer.
+This program is free for redistribution, provided you do so without any change and without asking any fee.

-The 32-bits version is completely graphical and features nine levels of play, analysis mode, complete take back and replay of the entire game, saving and restoring games on file, online help including complete rules of the game with examples and strategy hints and tips.
+It features nine levels of play, analysis mode, complete take back and replay of the entire game, saving and restoring games on file, and a help feature with complete rules of the game with examples and strategy hints and tips.

 What's new in 2.41?